superbrothers/kubernetes-docs/kubectl_diff.md

   -R, --recursive                     Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string               Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
 Matching objects must satisfy all of the specified label constraints.
       --server-side                   If true, apply runs in the server instead of the client.
+      --show-managed-fields           If true, include managed fields in the diff.
 ```

 ### Options inherited from parent commands